stokedover9k/synth-proj/README.md

 	> A GUI app that plays "Mary Had a Little Lamb"

++	gui.DemoModulatingParticles

+	> A demo which produces a song using stochastic models and plays it

 Run them with no arguments to see the usage message.